When people use the term "Christian, not Catholic," they perpetuate an old anti-Catholic prejudice in America.

 Therefore, when confronted with the question of whether we are Catholic or Christian we must say we are both.
 For 'Catholic' we mean that we fully embrace all the riches of Catholic tradition in worship, theology, dogma, moral teaching and devotions.
 For 'Christian' we mean a simple, heartfelt relationship with the living Lord and living out a life and witness of compassion, teaching, evangelizing and caring.

 One or the other?
 No. Like St. Thérèse cried I cry out, "I will have all!"

 Father Dwight Longenecker.
 "Are You Christian or Catholic?"
 National Catholic Register (December 19, 2016).

 Reprinted with permission from National Catholic Register.

-Father Dwight Longenecker is the chaplain of St. Joseph's Catholic School, Greenville, South Carolina.
-He also serves on the staff of St. Mary's, Greenville.
+Father Dwight Longenecker is Pastor of Our Lady of the Rosary parish in Greenville, South Carolina.
 Father Longenecker studied for the Anglican ministry at Wycliffe Hall, Oxford and served for ten years in the Anglican ministry as a curate, a chaplain at Cambridge and a country parson.
 In 1995 he and his family were received into full communion with the Catholic Church.
 He is the author of books on apologetics, conversion stories and Benedictine spirituality including: Praying the Rosary for Inner Healing, Listen My Son: St. Benedict for Fathers, More Christianity, Challenging Catholics: A Catholic Evangelical Dialogue, St. Benedict and St. Therese: The Little Rule & the Little Way, Mary: A Catholic-Evangelical Debate, and The Path to Rome.
-Visit his website here and his blog here where you can listen to his podcasts of his lectures and homilies and read regular updates.Copyright © 2016 National Catholic Register
+Visit his website-blog here.Copyright © 2016 National Catholic Register

 back to top